 Working with people in the insurance industry is enjoyable and inspiring.
 One of my favorite things to do as a sales speaker is to conduct insurance sales training programs.
 The professional sales people in this industry are both ambitious and they care about their clients.
-Insurance sales training is paramount to the success of the individual insurance agents and the company as a whole.
+Insurance sales training is paramount to the success of the individual insurance agents and their companies.
 Without new customers, the agency cannot grow and thrive.
 Helping people and growing a business is what gets insurance agents out of bed each day.

-Insurance sales training programs are often the same as they were thirty years ago.
+Insurance sales training programs are very often the same as they were thirty years ago.
 Old school selling techniques of the 1990s are not all obsolete.
 However, the focus on the salesperson having control of the meeting and manipulating the customer to buy are long gone.

 When I began my selling career it was up to me to use my sales skills to drive the conversation and get the conversation to the close.
 Coffee was for closers as we all learned in Glengarry Glen Ross.
 The training I received was all about pushing to a contract and trying a variety of ways to get the customer to say “yes”.
 The insurance sales training programs I attended during my short stint in the business were not yet up to date and did not take into effect the changes that were happening in our society.

-As a meeting began I had all the information and the prospect needed to be showed what my products and services were all about.
+As a sales meeting began I had all the information and the prospect needed to be showed what my products and services were all about.
 These days the customer knows what we are selling, and have most likely shopped around online to gather information about the company and the individual sales person they are meeting with (a LinkedIn search is common before an agent arrives for the appointment).

 One Size Does Not Fit All